MicrosoftDocs/VBA-Docs/api/Excel.PublishObject.Title.md

 ## Remarks

-The title is usually displayed in the window title bar when the document is viewed in the Web browser.
+The title is usually displayed in the window title bar when the document is viewed in the web browser.

 ## Example

-This example sets the web page title to "Sales Forecast" when the first item in the first workbook is saved as a web page.
+This example sets the webpage title to "Sales Forecast" when the first item in the first workbook is saved as a webpage.

 ```vb